MBCProject/mbc-markdown/yvisualization/README.md

 **Usage Notes**

 - ATT&CK Tactics and Techniques are available in property drop-down menus.
-- MBC Behaviors and Methods must be manually entered.
+- MBC Behaviors, Methods, and Objectives must be manually entered.
 - Any Action node without an incoming edge is considered a start_ref to the Flow.
 - AFB relationships are all generic "related-to" (i.e., relationships have no properties).
 - In the STIX output, relationships are only created between Attack Flow objects (Actions, Assets).